chang4oh/Calculator-Doodle/README.md

 # Calculator-Doodle
 Gamifying calculator with ChatGPT 4.0 generated space doodle background and FontAwesome space shuttle.

-Icon package is used from FontAwesome website Calculator template is from BroCode
+Icon and Text combination from trials and error as well learning from stackoverflow forums Icon package is used from FontAwesome website Calculator base is from BroCode
 Background image from Dall-E

 Version 1 (1/12/2024):